MPh-py/MPh/docs/limitations.md

 MPh is, at this point, also limited to work on Windows only, even though Comsol itself is available on other platforms, namely Linux and MacOS.
-The code that identifies installed Comsol versions and locates the executables would have to be adapted to support the other operating systems.
-This is not particularly difficult for someone with access to a test environment.
+The code that identifies installed Comsol versions and locates the executables has to be adapted to support the other operating systems.
+This is not difficult per se, but the devil is in the details.
 Contributions or even just suggestions [on GitHub][mph-repo] are welcome.

 Cross-network client–server connections, while ostensibly supported by this library, have never actually been tested — for lack of a